dliebman100/JS-Learn-to-Code/Intro-API-AJAX/daily-notes.md

  * Application Programming Interface
  * an API specifies how software components should interact

 1. What kind of data is being returned from the API?
-Why are the benefits of using this data format? **JSON has an easy, readable format**
+Why are the benefits of using this data format? **JSON has an easy, readable format.
+JSON is parsed into a ready-to-use JavaScript object.**

 2. How do you get data for all clues? (i.e., what's the URL you'd need to use?) **/clues**